PsyTeachR/reprores-v3/inst/book/01-intro.md

 One simple way to learn about the R console is to use it as a calculator.
 Enter the lines of code below and see if your results match.
 Be prepared to make lots of typos (at first).

+The first grey box below shows the code you should type; you can click on the clipboard in the upper right of this box to copy all of the contents, but it's better if you practice typing commands at first.
+The second grey box shows the output of the code in the first box; you can always identify output boxes by the two hashes (`##`) before each line.

 ```r
 1 + 1